 Because roaches thrive in humid areas, you may find one crawling on your bars of soap, looking for a good meal.
 These pests love a good book too.
 However, they’re more likely to consume the physical pages and glue instead of the written words.

 Besides being a nuisance, German cockroaches also pose a danger to your health.
 In fact, the greatest concern about cockroaches is food contamination.

 As they travel through your kitchen, they can track harmful bacteria in your food.
-It’s important to know how to get rid of German cockroaches because these pests can easily infest your home and soil your meals!
+Knowing how to get rid of German cockroaches is important because these pests can easily infest your home and soil your meals!

 Cockroaches can also exacerbate asthma symptoms.
-The American College of Allergy, Asthma & Immunology reports that a cockroach can trigger asthma attacks and irritate allergies.
+The American College of Allergy, Asthma & Immunology reports that cockroaches can trigger asthma attacks and irritate allergies.
 Roaches can cause symptoms akin to seasonal allergies by shedding and releasing waste and saliva.

 If you suddenly experience heightened allergy symptoms or worsening asthma with no other cause, consider looking around for signs of an infestation.
 Doctors can also help determine if your allergies stem from these pests through an allergy test.

 While they can make you sick, these pests do not usually cause any physical harm.
 German cockroaches avoid interaction by hiding in small, tight spaces.
 Stepping near one of these insects is enough to send it running the other way.
 You will rarely see them during the day, and they will not willingly approach you at night.